boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 to allow collaboration, in this case, collaboration while editing spatial data.
 Using GeoGig workflow, several people can be editing the same data sets, and GeoGig allows to ensure that no one work is lost.
-There are several ways you can setup GeoGig inside your organization to allow that collaboration.
+There are several ways you can setup GeoGig inside your organization to enable that collaboration.

 The organization can set up **one GeoGig server as a shared service, and all the collaborators use the same URL**.
-They can all work on master branch, but that may be confusing.
+They can all work on the master branch, but that may be confusing.
 So a better approach may be each collaborator create a branch to work on and commit changes, and then a project manager would take care of merging changes into the master branch.
 The workflow for this setup was already